BasedHardware/omi/README.md

 ## Getting Started

 Follow these steps to get started with your Friend.
-Note, we tested everything on a mac + iphone.
-Currently trying to make it work for Android

 ### Install the app